skwp/dotfiles/README.md

 A .gemrc is included.
 Never again type `gem install whatever --no-ri --no-rdoc`. `--no-ri --no-rdoc` is done by default.

+### Tmux configuration

+`tmux.conf` provides some sane defaults for tmux on Mac OS, a powerful status bar and vim keybindings.
+You can customize the configuration in `~/.tmux.conf.user`.

 ### Vimization of everything

 The provided inputrc and editrc will turn your various command line tools like mysql and irb into vim prompts.
 There's